krissanc/Test-Store-using-redux-kit-only/README.md

 What I wanted to do was a store, an actual store, with a list of products.
 Then I wanted the user to click on a product and add it to a cart.
 The cart is located in a Navbar component which imports the store and displays the current count of items in the cart.

 How I want to build upon this:
 -Add so that the user can press the cart and have a list of items, and the amount, be shown in a new little div.
 Usually that functionality exists in proffesional "store" sites, and I think I know how to build it.
 I just need some more time.
--Not have the cart icon move to the left once the count becomes double digits -Have there be some visual feedback on the button when it is clicked
+    * (22 March, 2023, I added some functionality, but nowhere near as good as I want it to be.
+Will continue working. ) -Not have the cart icon move to the left once the count becomes double digits -Have there be some visual feedback on the button when it is clicked